kstenschke/rq/README.md

 rq
 ==

-Commandline wrapper for easier HTTP request / API testing with cURL, working on Linux and Mac OS.
+Commandline tool for HTTP API request testing with cURL, working on Linux and Mac OS.

-rq is implemented in C++ and depends only on lib-json.

 ## Usage